Shirajuki/shirajuki.github.io/src/content/blog/equinor-ctf-2024-shop-6/index.md

 #### Next-Action header

 Lastly, this is one of the more mysterious aspects of how Server Actions work, with very little documentation available on the internet aside from a few scattered examples found in Stack Overflow discussions, blogs, and articles.
-It seemed that this header is suppoed to be used under the hood in Next.js to trigger Server actions.
+It seemed that this header is supposedly used under the hood to trigger Server actions by default.
 For instance, you can take a look at this snippet from Next.js' source code on how requests are parsed: https://github.com/vercel/next.js/blob/v14.2.15/packages/next/src/client/components/router-reducer/reducers/server-action-reducer.ts#L149.
-But essentially, this means that any request to the server with the header Next-Action would trigger a specific Server Action based on the header's value (Action ID).
+But essentially, this means that any request to the server with the header `Next-Action` would trigger a specific Server Action based on the header's value (Action ID).

 However, in the context of the challenge application, there was one file we didn't investigate during our initial analysis, the `middleware.ts` file.
 This file ensured that all requests containing the `Next-Action` header, which were not explicitly made by the server, are blocked.
 Specifically, responding with a 403 Forbidden status code: